On the Polynomial Kernelizations of Finding a Shortest Path with Positive Disjunctive Constraints: Preliminaries

-\paragraph{\textbf{Graph Parameters}} In parameterized complexity, though the natural parameterization is the solution size, however, several several structural graph parameters have also taken into account \cite{guo2004structural}.
-In our problem, the natural parameter is the vertex cover of the forcing graph.
-As mentioned in \cite{chen2010improved}, the vertex cover can be computed in $\oh^{*}(1.2738^{k})$ time where $k$ is the size of the vertex cover.
-Another important graph parameter is the \emph{$\mathcal{G}$-deletion set} where $\mathcal{G}$ is a graph class.
-A subset of the vertices $S \subseteq V(G)$ is said to be a {\em deletion set} to graph class $\mathcal{G}$ if $G - S \in {\GG}$.
+\paragraph{\textbf{Graph Parameters.}} In parameterized complexity, the natural parameterization is the solution size.
+However, several structural graph parameters have also been taken into account \cite{guo2004structural}.
+In our paper, the natural parameter is the vertex cover of the forcing graph.
+As mentioned in \cite{HarrisN24}, a vertex cover of size at most $k$ can be computed in $\oh^{*}(1.25284^{k})$ time, where $k$ is the size of the vertex cover.
+Another important graph parameter is the \emph{modulator to $\mathcal{G}$} where $\mathcal{G}$ is a graph class.
+A subset of the vertices $S \subseteq V(G)$ is said to be a {\em modulator} to graph class $\mathcal{G}$ if $G - S \in {\GG}$\footnote{The modulator to a graph class $\GG$ is often referred as ``deletion set to $\GG$'' in the literature.}.